One China: United States policy

 These positions remained unchanged in a 2013 report of the Congressional Research Service.

 On 2 December 2016, US President-elect Donald Trump and ROC President Tsai Ing-wen conducted a short phone call regarding "the close economic, political and security ties between Taiwan and the US".
 On 6 December, a few days after the call, Trump said that the US is not necessarily bound by its "one China" policy.
 On 9 February 2017, in a lengthy phone call, US President Donald Trump and PRC Paramount leader Xi Jinping discussed numerous topics and President Trump agreed, at the request of Xi Jinping, to honor the "one China" policy.

 On 23 May 2022, U.S. President Joe Biden announced the United States would intervene militarily if China were to unilaterally invade Taiwan.
 Speaking in Japan, President Biden stated, "That’s the commitment we made," an apparent reference to the Taiwan Relations Act, which ensures military support for Taiwan, although the Act does not specifically guarantee direct military action by the United States in Taiwan.
 President Biden emphasized that Russia's military invasion of Ukraine created an "even stronger" burden to protect Taiwan.
 China criticized Biden's statement as part of a "hypocritical and futile" pattern of encouragement to Taiwan independence' forces."
 Biden later stated that his remarks did not represent a change from the status quo and the U.S. position of strategic ambiguity.
 Secretary of State Antony Blinken also delivered a speech in which he stated that U.S. policy regarding the island had not changed, and the State Department updated its fact sheet to reinstate a line stating "we do not support Taiwan independence."

+In May 2026, US President Donald Trump announced he would have a discussion with Chinese leader Xi Jinping on the matter of arms sales to Taiwan during his visit to China, potentially breaking with the Six Assurances.
+After the visit concluded, Trump confirmed that the matter of arms sales have been brought up, and said "He talked about that to me, obviously.
+So what am I going to do, say ‘I don't want to talk to you about it because I have an agreement that was signed in 1982?’"
+In another interview, Trump said he was holding the arm sales to Taiwan "in abeyance and it depends on China" and said the arm sales are a "very good negotiating chip" with China.